23rd of November to 4th of December 2022

-- One night accommodation (with breakfast) in Dunedin.
+- One night accommodation (with breakfast) in Queenstown.

 - Shipboard accommodation.

-- Transfer from Dunedin airport, and to Invercargill on completion of the voyage.
+- Transfer from Queenstown to Port Bluff, and to Invercargill or Queenstown on completion of the voyage.

 - Pre- and post-departure materials.

-- Airfares and other travel expenses to/from Dunedin/Invercargill.
+- Airfares and other travel expenses to/from Queenstown/Invercargill.

-- Meals in Dunedin (other than as above).
+- Meals in Queenstown (other than as above).

 - Passport/visa expenses.